tinarko/variant-search/README.md

 # Variant Search

-## Assignment

-Create a web application that allows a user to search for genomic variants by gene name and display the results in a tabular view.
+A web application that allows a user to search for genomic variants by gene name and display the results in a tabular view.

 ## Features